domoinc/domo-rust-sdk/README.md

 	domo workflow list
 	domo user list-all

-If you udpate or create a new object, it will open up an editor so you can modify the object in yaml format.
+If you update or create a new object, it will open up an editor so you can modify the object in yaml format.
 You can use the env flag DOMO_EDITOR to override which editor is used:

 	DOMO_EDITOR=nano dataset create

+Updates
+===

+2020-09-15 Version 0.2.0
+---

+* Updated to use the [surf](https://crates.io/crates/surf) library to offer the library as async
+* Due to this there is some functionality with uploading attachments in workflows that are not working
+* The binary now runs on async as well
+* Provided an error object for better error output including toes to send to support.